All prices on this page are quoted in USD unless otherwise noted.

 Canggu: the established income play

 Canggu is the most liquid, most established investment market in Bali.
-It has the highest year-round occupancy rates on the island - regularly 80%+ - because it attracts a wide range of guests: surfers, digital nomads, honeymooners, wellness travellers, and long-stay visitors who want Bali's food scene and nightlife within walking distance.
+It has some of the most consistent year-round occupancy on the island - regularly 85%+ - because it attracts a wide range of guests: surfers, digital nomads, honeymooners, wellness travellers, and long-stay visitors who want Bali's food scene and nightlife within walking distance.

 That occupancy depth is why Canggu works for investors who can't afford to have the villa sit empty for months.
 The demand is there year-round.